The end of the American Civil War—Appomattox Court House—All About Ulysses S. Grant–Part 2

 Grant and his wife had visited his father’s house—so they were on companiable terms, certainly—but maybe Grant had some pride, and his father could not meet him halfway as long as he continued a strong association with the Dent plantation.

-But now, with no discernable source of income, he went to his father in Galena, Illinois.
 Could he be given a position in the family leather store?
 Grant’s younger brothers were primarily in charge of the business and they agreed to take him on at six hundred dollars a year.

 The aggravations of this new life must have been enormous.

-Grant had never taken to his father’s ‘trade,’ tanning, even in his childhood, preferring to work on the land instead.
+Grant had never taken to his father’s trade, tanning, even in his childhood, preferring to work on the land instead.
 And, he had to work under the supervision of brothers much younger than him.
 He did not know the stock as well as his brothers, and he was constantly being superseded by them when customers came in asking for one specific thing or the other.

 He kept his equanimity however—he had a wife, and by now, four children to feed, house and shelter.